mlehotay/ier/IER/_work/abstracts.md

 Under IER, intentionality is **not** a primitive relation between mental states and external objects, nor a semantic property borne by representations.
 What philosophers call intentionality is instead an **organizational fact** about experience: the existence of **constraint-stabilized patterns** within a Unified Experiential Field (UEF) whose persistence depends on, and is shaped by, the structure of the world.

 This document explains intentionality as a **derived feature of intrinsically constrained dynamics**, not as a semantic bridge between mind and reality.
 Once experience is identified with globally integrated dynamics under intrinsic constraint, intentionality no longer poses a distinct metaphysical problem.

 ---

-## IER-manifesto.md

-# **Informational Experiential Realism (IER): A Manifesto**

-Experience is real.
-The physical world is real.
-The mistake has been thinking we must choose between them.

-**Informational Experiential Realism (IER)** rejects both mysticism and dismissal.
-It holds that experience is neither a ghostly extra nor a convenient fiction, but **a real, physical phenomenon with a precise identity**.

----

-## IER-overview.md

-## 1. What IER Is

-**Informational Experiential Realism (IER)** is a **physicalist identity theory of experience**.

-Its central claim is not explanatory, causal, or emergent, but **ontological**:

-> **Experience is identical to a specific organizational and dynamical regime of physical systems.**

-That regime is called a **Unified Experiential Field (UEF)**.

-IER holds that:

-* there is **one objective physical reality**, governed by mind-independent law;
-* some physical systems, when organized in a particular way, *are experiential*;
-* experience is neither fundamental nor illusory, but **real by identity**.

-IER introduces **no new substances, properties, forces, or metaphysical categories**.

----